 A full moon isn’t a must for night fishing, but it helps greatly.
 Bass tend to feed more during a full moon than they do when there is no or little moon.
 Also, any moonlight at all will help you see to cast.

 If you have never tried Night bass fishing but plan to do so, add it to your bucket list.

-In general, you want to use heavier tackle especially at night.
-The effective on your equipment during the daytime in clear-water lakes it completely different at night.
-When fishing at night it's easier to "feel" a heavier lure a than a light one, and it's easier to hook and land a big fish at night using stouter equipment.
+In general, you want to use heavier tackle, especially at night.
+The effectiveness of your equipment during the daytime in clear-water lakes it completely different at night.
+When fishing at night it’s easier to “feel” a heavier lure than a light one, and it’s easier to hook and land a big fish at night using stouter equipment.
 In a place like Florida, that possibility of a 10+ lb bass can come at any time and the gear needs to withstand the fight at night.
 For submersible lures like most lures when night fishing, dark colors have proven over time to be very effective.
-Topwater lure colors are about the same, black is the favorite choice of anglers in most situations as it provides the most contrast to a fish looking upward into the moon light.
-The most common technique of lure retrieval is on top, the speed should very from just fast enough to keep it up top to buzzing almost as fast as you can.
-Find the way they like it and then be consistent with your retrieve speed for most action.
+Topwater lure colors are about the same, black is the favorite choice of anglers in most situations as it provides the most contrast to a fish looking upward into the moonlight.
+The most common technique of lure retrieval is on top, the speed should vary from just fast enough to keep it up top to buzzing almost as fast as you can.
+Find the way they like it and then be consistent with your retrieve speed for the most action.
 It will take even the best angler a little while to adjust to hearing the action and not seeing it resulting in missed strikes.

 Here are some of our favorites to try:

 - Swim jigs with large trailer – 3/8 ounce or heavier